 Extensive Repair: $300+

 We talked about basic service and repairs, but what about additional services like “pitch raises”?

 Pitch raises can be a significant adjustment, so you’d think their cost would go up compared to a standard tuning.

 And you’d be almost right -- it depends on the piano tuning technician.

 Some tuners include pitch raises as a complimentary service on top of a standard piano tuning.

 Other tuners can charge up to $100 for a pitch raise (depending on the amount of work required).

 If you’re really looking to protect the performance of your piano, humidity control systems can make a big difference in preventing internal piano swelling from environmental factors.

-Piano humidifiers do one job and they do it well: Add moisture to the air in order to keep the relative humidity inside your piano constant.
+Piano humidifiers do one job and they do it well: Add moisture to the air in order to keep the relative humidity inside your piano constant (just like guitar humidifiers).

 For an upright piano, a humidity control system can run around ~$300.